Ultimate Guide to Breadcrumbs Schema Markup Generator

 "position

-: An integer that indicates the position of the breadcrumb in the trail (e.g., 1 for "Home", 2 for "Category", 3 for "Sub-category").
-This is crucial for search engines to understand the order.name
+: An integer that indicates the position of the breadcrumb in the trail (e.g., 1 for "Home," 2 for "Category," 3 for "Subcategory").
+This is crucial for search engines to understand the order.- < Code>name: The display text of the breadcrumb link (taken from your input).

-is what users see, theitem
+is what users see,item

-URL is what search engines (and users clicking the link) use.
+is what search engines (and users clicking the link) use.

-- Code Generation (JSON-LD or Microdata):
+Code Generation (JSON-LD or Microdata):

 The generator then outputs this structured data in one of the supported formats: